yelosan/licenses.markdown/CC-BY-SA-4.0-legal.markdown

 ---

-(Copied from [Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/legalcode) and converted to markdown on 2022-12-22.)
+(Copied from [Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/legalcode) and converted to markdown on 2022-12-22 (see: [licenses.markdown](https://codeberg.org/yelosan/licenses.markdown)).)